-Exome sequencing may find a change in one of your child's genes which explains why they have had COVID-19 more severely than others of a similar age.
-This would give their doctor more information and may help to guide their care and treatment now and in the future.
-Testing may also provide important information if you are thinking of having more children in the future for which further testing options may be offered.
+Exome sequencing may find a change in one of your child's genes not typically detected through standard genetic tests.
+This would give your child's doctor more information about the cause of your child's condition and may help guide care and treatment.
+It might give you more information about the long-term outcome for your child.
+Testing may also provide important information for future pregnancies for which further testing options may be offered.